 Yuchin Albert Pan, Ph.D.

-Associate Professor and Commonwealth Center for Innovative Technology Eminent Research Scholar in Developmental Neuroscience, Fralin Biomedical Research Institute at VTC
+Associate Professor and Commonwealth Center for Innovative Technology Eminent Research Scholar in Developmental Neuroscience, Center for Neurobiology Research, Fralin Biomedical Research Institute

 During development, neurons establish connections, called synapses, with each other to form functional neural circuits.
 The assembly of neural circuits is important for normal behavior as well as neuropsychiatric diseases.
 The immense structural complexity of the human brain (which contains ~80 billion neurons and trillions of synapses), however, makes it challenging to parse out how developmental mechanisms affect connectivity.
 Zebrafish serves as a more accessible vertebrate model to explore this problem, as its brain is smaller with only about 100,000 neurons in the larvae, and it’s optically translucent.
 Furthermore, more than 70 percent of human disease genes have functional homologs in zebrafish, making it possible to generate disease-specific zebrafish models to investigate the pathophysiology of human disorders.